 Year 5 children will be responsible for running the Eco-Warrior council.
 All Year 5 children will be given the opportunity to join the council if they wish to.
 At the end of Year 4, children will be asked if they wish to become an Eco-Warrior and will meet with the Year 5 children to hand over the role each summer.

 We will begin each year by completing an environmental review and creating an action plan for the upcoming year.
 Throughout the year, Eco-Warriors will hear from children throughout the school to discuss ideas about changes and improvements to our environment and community.
 The issues are then raised in meetings and Eco-Warriors will discuss how to move forward, presenting their ideas to the headteacher and the rest of the school.

-Before passing on their role to the new team this term, our Eco-Warriors have sent a video to all the teachers and children at St Wilfrid's to promote Recycle Week, which is from the 20th- 26th September this year.
+Before passing on their role to the new team this year, our Eco-Warriors have sent a video to all the teachers and children at St Wilfrid's to promote Recycle Week.
 They have shared a quiz from Recycle for Greater Manchester and reminded us of which bins we should be using to make sure we are recycling correctly.

 They also chose to remind everybody of our role in sharing Pope Francis' message of Caring for Our Common Home.